MUVivekanand/Bot_Spot/README.md

 ## BotSpot

 We built this BotSpot for a 24-hr Hackathon.
-This webapp detects the bot accounts in Instagram and Twitter and  has a minimalistic UI. the app asks for a username and scrapes the user details and pass into the models which we built and classify the user as bot or human.<br/>
+This webapp detects the bot accounts in Instagram and Twitter and  has a minimalistic UI.
+The app asks for a username and scrapes the user details and pass into the models which we built and classify the user as bot or human.<br/>

 ### Models